jeffbl/HapPinging/README.md

    2. Poor WIFI: Put the Wifi Strength slider all the way to the left.
 Not all mappings use the Wifi Strength.
 Those that do are designed such that a weak WIFI signal increases the vibration intensity, whereas a strong WIFI signal reduces it.

    3. Poor bandwidth: Ensuring the Wifi Strength is approximately in the middle of its slider, position the bandwidth slider all the way to the left.
 Not all mappings use the bandwidth information.
-Those that do are designed such that a low bandwidth lengthen the time it takes for the haptic ping to travel across the actuators.
-A very high bandwidth, would instead produce a haptic ping that travels very fast between the actuators.
+Those that do are designed such that a low bandwidth lengthens the time it takes for the haptic ping to travel across the actuators.
+A very high bandwidth would instead produce a haptic ping that travels very fast between the actuators.

    4. Connection to router lost: Disable the “Local Router OK” switch.
 Refer to the description of the different operation modes for a detailed description of what you should feel.